gnotaras/wordpress-add-meta-tags/readme.txt

 == Description ==

-*Add-Meta-Tags* adds metadata to your content, including the basic *description* and *keywords* meta tags, [Opengraph](http://ogp.me "Opengraph specification"), [Schema.org](http://schema.org/ "Schema.org Specification"), [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") and [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.
+*Add-Meta-Tags* (<abbr title="Add-Meta-Tags Wordpress plugin">AMT</abbr>) adds metadata to your content, including the basic *description* and *keywords* meta tags, [Opengraph](http://ogp.me "Opengraph specification"), [Schema.org](http://schema.org/ "Schema.org Specification"), [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") and [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.
 It is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).

+= Goals =

+The goals of the Add-Meta-Tags plugin are:

+- provide efficient, out-of-the-box search engine optimization (*SEO*) on a web site powered by WordPress.
+- be customizable, yet simple and easy to use and configure with minimal or no support.
+- be as lightweight as possible.
+- support advanced customization through the WordPress filter/action system (for developers and power users).
+- do one job and do it well.

+= What it does =

+*Add-Meta-Tags* (AMT) adds metadata to your web site.

 *Metadata* refers to information that describes the content in a machine-friendly way.
 Search engines and other online services use this metadata to better understand your content.
 Keep in mind that metadata itself does not automatically make your blog rank better.
 For this to happen the content is still required to meet various quality standards.
 However, the presence of accurate and adequate metadata gives search engines and other services the chance to make less guesses about your content, index and categorize it better and, eventually, deliver it to an audience that finds it useful.
 Good metadata facilitates this process and thus plays a significant role in achieving better rankings.
 This is what the *Add-Meta-Tags* plugin does.